 Alice Koubová (Czech Republic) is a senior researcher at the Institute of Philosophy of the Czech Academy of Sciences and lecturer at the Academy of Performing Arts in Prague.
 She has published Self-Identity and Powerlessness (Brill), and other books and papers on contemporary philosophy, post-phenomenology, ethics and performance.
 As an active practitioner in ludic theatre, Alice authors performances straddling the borders of philosophy and theatre.
 Her activities in the Performance Philosophy network include organising and co-organising conferences (Gnothi seauton, Ethics of Play, Observe!
 Imitate?
 Be yourself!, Playful communication, The Ludic Stance, Self and Imitation, How Does Performance Philosophy Act?
 Ethos, Ethics, Ethnography), which challenge the petrified habits of academic gatherings.
 Her goal is to not only foster Performance Philosophy activities in Central Europe but also to create a robust institutional platform initiating research stays, long term programmes, and short events for PP members and related researchers.
 She also wishes to continue to support local public, less academic activities focused on the development of civic society and public discussion.
 For her work, Alice was awarded Libellus Primus Price (2008) and Otto Wichterle Award (2014).
 For more details, see:

-Alice Lagaay (Germany) is a Berlin-based philosopher, founding member of Performance Philosophy and a co-editor of the Performance Philosophy book series.
-She has taught philosophy, media theory and cultural studies at universities in Berlin, Bremen, and Friedrichhafen, and is currently a research fellow at the Internationales Kollegium für Kulturtechnikforschung und Medienphilosophie in Weimar (IKKM, Bauhaus University).
-Her PhD (2007) was on the philosophy of voice and her post-doctoral research has been on figures of “negative performance”, with a special focus, in recent years, on the notion of “Creative Indifference” as formulated by the expressionist philosopher Salomo Friedlaender, whose philosophical works Alice is helping to translate.
+Alice Lagaay (Germany) is professor of Cultural Philosophy and Aesthetics in the design department at the University of Applied Sciences in Hamburg.
+She is a founding member of Performance Philosophy and a co-editor of the Performance Philosophy book series at Palgrave Macmillan.
+Before moving to her current position in Hamburg has taught philosophy, media theory and cultural studies at universities in Berlin, Bremen, and Friedrichhafen.
+Her PhD (2007) was on the philosophy of voice and her post-doctoral research on figures of “negative performance”, with a special focus, in recent years, on the notion of “Creative Indifference” as formulated by the expressionist philosopher Salomo Friedlaender, whose philosophical works Alice is helping to translate.
 During her years at the philosophy department of the University of Bremen, Alice worked closely with the Centre for Performance Studies and the theatre ensemble Theater der Versammlung directed by Jörg Holkenbrink.
 Together they have been actively involved in developing and applying modes of performative teaching, especially focusing on the teaching and generating of philosophical content.
 See: http://performancematters-thejournal.com/index.php/pm/article/view/38